Roger Sprung: Career

 Over the next six decades, Sprung performed with such legendary folk musicians as Jean Ritchie and Doc Watson as well as with more recent country music artists Willie Nelson, Wynonna Judd, and Tanya Tucker.
 He recorded with Guy Lombardo and the Royal Canadians and toured with popular jazz singer Kay Starr.
 His television appearances include the Jimmy Dean, Garry Moore, and Dean Martin Shows, and he performed at both the Lincoln Center and Carnegie Hall.
-For the quarter century before his death Sprung performed with guitarist Hal Wylie and various other musicians as "Roger Sprung, Hal Wylie and the Progressive Bluegrassers."
+For the quarter century before his death Sprung performed with guitarist Hal Wylie, Manny Krevat, Drew Smith, and various other musicians as "Roger Sprung, Hal Wylie and the Progressive Bluegrassers."
 Sprung appeared frequently at folk festivals and musical conventions, including the Philadelphia Folk Festival, at which he performed for 30 consecutive years, and the Union Grove Fiddler's Convention in North Carolina, where in 1970 he was winner of the banjo competition.

 In the 1970s, he was a frequent visitor to the annual New England Fiddle Contest in Hartford, and a photo of fiddlers jamming with him was a frequently reprinted item in the contest's press kit and on the home page of the revived contest in 1999.

 In addition to his performing and recording career, Sprung sold and repaired banjos and taught banjo and other instruments since 1950.
 Notable among his former students were Erik Darling and John Stewart, who became replacement members of The Weavers and The Kingston Trio, respectively.